OUR BLOG

 Should I worry about my baby drooling at three months?

-This is a common question that parents have, because it seems like their child’s saliva glands start working overtime around this age.
-But there’s a good reason why babies drool a lot at three months: teething.
+This is a common question that parents have because it seems like their child’s saliva glands start working overtime around this age.
+But there’s a good reason why young babies drool a lot at around three months of age: teething.

 Teething is a common cause of increased drooling around the three-month mark.
 Teeth start arriving between 3 to 7 months of age.
 The discomfort of teeth pushing through the gums can lead to excessive saliva production and drooling.